7Block Labs

 Concrete example: a cross-chain stablecoin bridge via ERC‑7683

-Scenario: A customer wants to bridge 10 USDC from Base to Arbitrum with a guaranteed minOut and a 5‑minute deadline.
+Scenario: A customer wants to move 10 USDC from Base to Arbitrum, ensuring they receive a guaranteed minimum output (minOut) and that the transfer completes within 5 minutes.

-This is near-identical to the “Intents in Action” walkthrough in the ERC‑7683 production docs—start with their addresses and encode flow, then layer your risk and privacy policies. (erc7683.org)
+This is essentially the same as the “Intents in Action” guide you’ll find in the ERC‑7683 production docs.
+Start by taking a look at their addresses and encoding flow, then go ahead and incorporate your own risk and privacy policies.
+For more info, you can check it out here: (erc7683.org).

 Concrete example: TWAP and conditional orders on CoW

-For treasury-sized sells, use CoW’s ComposableCoW for stateless, composable conditional orders:
+For those bigger treasury-sized sells, take a look at CoW’s ComposableCoW.
+It’s a fantastic option for whipping up stateless, composable conditional orders:

 Concrete example: gasless swap intent on UniswapX

-• Receive a gasless order (sign-only) where fillers pay gas and compete with private and public liquidity; UniswapX targets “1 block or less” fills on average.
-Your filler logic sources liquidity across AMMs and MMs, then returns MEV back to the user as price improvement. (x.uniswap.org)
+• You can start by getting a gasless order (just a quick sign-up!) where fillers handle the gas fees while going head-to-head with both private and public liquidity.
+UniswapX is all about those fast “1 block or less” fills on average.
+Your filler logic pulls in liquidity from different AMMs and MMs, sending any MEV back to you as a nice little price boost.
+Take a look here: (x.uniswap.org).

 Concrete example: Dutch auction resolver on 1inch Fusion